thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

      ![]({{ site.baseurl }}/images/connection-update.png "Edit connection dialog box")

 ## Edit a table
 ThoughtSpot checks for dependencies whenever you try to remove a table in a connection.
 A list of dependent objects is shown, and you can click them to delete them or remove the dependency.
-Then you’ll be able to remove the table or worksheet.
+Then you’ll be able to remove the table.

 To delete a table:
 1. Log in to ThoughtSpot from a browser.